 On 5 September 2014, DF Deutsche Forfait Aktiengesellschaft announced the convening of an extraordinary Annual General Meeting on 14 October 2014 in order to report a loss in the amount of half of the share capital pursuant to Sec.
 92 (1) of the German Stock Corporation Act (AktG).

-The revised consolidated financial statements for the period ended 31 December 2013 were prepared and endorsed for publication by the Board of Management, on 1 December 2014 and were submitted to the Supervisory Board for approval during its meeting on 4 December 2014.
+The revised consolidated financial statements for the period ended 31 December 2013 were prepared and endorsed for publication by the Board of Management on 4 December 2014 and were submitted to the Supervisory Board for approval.